earthonion/Netflix-JS-Inject/README.md

 ### credits

-autechre for the idea https://github.com/autechre-warp Dr.YenYen for testing!
+- autechre for the idea https://github.com/autechre-warp
+- Dr.YenYen for testing!
+- Gezine for help with exploit/Y2JB for reference
+- ufm42 for exploit ideas as well

 ---
 ### License